-Located in the center of Una National Park you will find Japodski Otoci, which basically translates to ‘Japanese Islands.’
-Grab your walking shoes and take a wander around the area, which consists of five different islands which are linked by rivers and waterfalls.
+Located in the center of Una National Park, you will find Japodski Otoci, which basically translates to ‘Japanese Islands.’
+Grab your walking shoes and take a wander around the area, which consists of five different islands linked by rivers and waterfalls.

 This really looks like something from a fairytale book, and you’ll find a restaurant and plenty of spots to sit and catch your breath.

 This is a sublime place to let the kids run free.
 There is lots of room for the little ones to spread about and loosen up.

 At the entrance to Una National Park, you’ll find Art Natural Eco Village.
 This is a small section of the park dedicated to historical art and is a fabulous way to learn more about the culture of the area and check out the scenery.

 This is definitely one for family visitors, as kids will love the eco playground, and there is also a mini zoo with farm animals.

 Čardaklije gives you the most authentic, rural experience, and eating here, either lunch or dinner, will take you away from all your cares and worries.
 The grounds are so incredible.

 There are several farm stay opportunities around Bihać, but in terms of food, you can expect homegrown, locally sourced products, all thanks to brothers Zdravko & Zoran Radošević.
 It’s all just delish- be sure to try the fresh juices.